The Great Reset & the Fourth Industrial Revolution

 ‘The sixth angel poured out his bowl on the great river Euphrates, and its water was dried up, to prepare the way for the kings from the east.’

 The Kings from the East comprise China, North Korea or sensationally, a united Korea and much of continental southeast Asia, including Vietnam, Myanmar and Thailand.
-At this juncture, after the King of the North has conclusively and systematically defeated the King of the South, the Queen of the South; having already dispatched the King of the West, China decides to impede Russia’s rush towards total global dominion.
+At this juncture, after the King of the North has conclusively and systematically defeated the King of the South; the Queen of the South; and having previously dispatching the King of the West; China decides to impede Russia’s rush towards total global dominion.

 Revelation 16:16